Main page

 To see the computer do the same, click on the "Issues" Menu, on its line "Demand" - and the new "Draw" button - of course.

 You'll find out - not surprisingly - that demand curves are negatively sloped, i.e. that an increase of price produces a fall in the quantity bought (try to modify both prices of X and Y to see the effect of general price level changes).
+If consumers are identical, this graph software generates the market demand curve.

-Simmetrically, by keeping prices at the same level, changes in income give rise to the Engel curve, as you can see from the graph in the screen activated by the line "Engel's curve" in the "Issues" Menu [2].
+Simmetrically, by keeping prices at the same level, changes in income give rise to the Engel curve, as you can see from the graph in the screen activated by the line "Engel's curve" in the "Issues" Menu.

 The (indirect) link from income to utility - mediated by the optimally chosen bundle of goods - can be represented by the so-called "indirect utility function".
 The indirect utility function is the maximum utility attained with given prices and income.